Shepherddot/to_rosbag/README.md

 ```

 ### Extrinsics
-Put the origin at the rtk coordinate system
+Put the origin at the ins coordinate system
 ```
 %YAML:1.0
 ---